andrei-sandor/andrei-sandor/README.md

 - sqlite was used to handle the database representing the record of the patient

 Link to the Github repo: https://github.com/andrei-sandor/RUHackathon

+### Gaming Price Tracker
+- Created a website that tracks video games and gaming equipment used by users and employees/admin in a team of 9.
+- Created the backend by using AWS, Java, and Spring (Tested with Gherkin).
+Created the fronted with Vue.js
+- GitHub was used as a project management tool.

+### DiveSafe.
+- Created an application for a fictual island for a diving program.
+- Creatd the backend by using UMPLE code and Java.
+Tested by using TDD.
+Frontend done with CSS and JavaFx.
+- Collaborated with in a team of 6 to produce the code, domain model, state machines and constraints

 ## Link to my portfolio for my other projects
 Link to my porfolio: https://github.com/andrei-sandor/Portfolio-Andrei-Sandor